Google Tag Gateway

 Late consent means that the default consent command loads after Google tags fire.

-If CookieTractor detects late consent, first verify whether the affected tag is using GTG.
+If consent appears to be applied too late, first verify whether the affected tag is using GTG.
 If GTG is enabled, follow the GTG-specific guidance.
 If GTG is not enabled, follow the standard Google Consent Mode troubleshooting flow.

 For more details, see: